viseshrp/fbn/README.md

 mobile site.
 I hate that I am forced to be on it, sometimes, because there is valuable information from folks on there in some communities I am a part of.
 This tool is to remove the need for me to keep watching these groups constantly.
+I run this using systemd on a Raspberry Pi 4B.

 ```sh
 $ pip install fbn